Wafris/wafris-rb/README.md

 #### In case you have Rack::Attack

 If you have Rack::Attack already installed, it can workk side by side with Wafris.
-You have two options:
-1. Include the Rack::Attack middleware before Wafris.
-2. Include the Rack::Attack middleware after Wafris.

 We recommend including Wafris before Rack::Attack so that Wafris can capture the traffic data before it is blocked.
 Then you can gradually migrate your rule set from Rack::Attack to Wafris and visualize the blocked traffic.

 To ensure the order it's as simple as including the `wafris` gem before the `rack-attack` gem.